-A good many graduates of the ETF live and work abroad.
+A good many graduates of ETF Leuven live and work abroad.
 Usually they are sent out by churches or missionary organizations and often they have already followed a professional education elsewhere.
-The specialization in Religion and Education of our Bachelor’s and Master’s programs and the one-year, mission-oriented theology program in particular, have courses with a specific focus on mission and missiology.
+Several courses in our Bachelor’s and Master’s programs and the one-year, mission-oriented theology program in particular, have courses with a specific focus on mission and missiology.

-At an academic institution such as the ETF, education and research are closely linked.
-If you aspire to a career as a researcher in theology and religious studies, you will find at the ETF both a good education and a good research environment.
+At an academic institution such as ETF Leuven, education and research are closely linked.
+If you aspire to a career as a researcher in theology and religious studies, you will find at ETF Leuven both a good education and a good research environment.

 …an open future